grant-king/ML_progress/log.md

 **Thoughts:** I need to automate some things, and would like to have some custom accessibility tools at some point.
 I completely missed staying on top of some things last week so trying to catch up on various items.
 I am preparing to plan steering my cirriculum to get back into some computer vision projects after I finish some of these current items.

+April 17, 2019

+**Today's Progress:** More smtplib practice supplemented by CoreyMS videos.
+TPTM pyperclip module day 1.
+Continued Coursera Mindshift week 2.
+Continued data structures/algorithm book.

+**Thoughts:** I am switching to one 3-day TPTM training module per week, so will just stop counting days here.
+Doing one per day is fine but breaking a module over a weekend isn't efficent.
+It will also be nice to be able to dive deeper into modules that I need to.
+I will have extra time on two days each week to work on other things.

+Pyperclip seems like it may come in handy for improving productivity in some things I work on, but it doesn't seem like a module I'd include in anything meant for someone else to use.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA